-- 9 Confirm the installation using the show version and show switch commands. - 10 Clear the log using the clear log static command.
+- 9 Confirm the installation using the show version and show switch commands. - $10\ \mbox{Clear}$ the log using the clear \log static command. - 11 Copy the BootROM, configuration, and image to the other MSM64i modules using the synchronize command.
+This command reboots the synchronized modules.